Bematechus/AlleeSDK/README.md

-    var buildCard: String? // A text or a link with steps to prepare the item var trainingVideo: String? // A video link with steps to prepare the item var preModifier: [String]? // Item custom messages var preparationTime: Double // How long time to prepare this item (in minutes) var quantity: Int = 1 // Item quantity var kDSStation: String? // Target KDS preparation station var transType: AlleeTransType = .insert // Type of transaction (insert, delete, update)
+    var buildCard: String? // A text or a link with steps to prepare the item var trainingVideo: String? // A video link with steps to prepare the item var preModifier: [String]? // Item custom messages var preparationTime: NSNumber // How long time to prepare this item (in minutes) var quantity: Int = 1 // Item quantity var kDSStation: String? // Target KDS preparation station var transType: AlleeTransType = .insert // Type of transaction (insert, delete, update)